24jieqi/qiufen-pro/packages/helpers/README.md

 ```

-Given a url, return a Promise that resolves to a graphql sdl string when the retrieval is complete.

 #### fetchSchema

 ```ts
 fetchSchema(url: string): Promise<GraphQLSchema>
 ```

+Given a url, return a Promise that resolves to a GraphQLSchema when the retrieval is complete.

 ```ts
 // demo